Generative Modeling of Weights: Generalization or Memorization?: Understanding Memorization in Weight Generation

-Computer vision researchers have developed specialized algorithms and architectures to exploit spatial, color, and texture properties of images~\cite{lecun1989handwritten, chen2020simple, cubuk2020randaugment}.
-Likewise, for weight data, weight space symmetries, such as permutation symmetry and scaling symmetry (introduced in Section~\ref{sec:symmetry}), are promising structural priors for discriminative~\cite{kalogeropoulos2024scale, kofinas2024graph, lim2024graph} and generative~\cite{peebles2022learning, schurholt2022hyper} modeling tasks.
+Computer vision researchers develop algorithms and architectures to exploit spatial, color, and texture properties of images~\citep{lecun1989handwritten, chen2020simple, cubuk2020randaugment}.
+Likewise, for weight data, weight space symmetries, such as permutation and scaling symmetries (introduced in Section~\ref{sec:symmetry}), are promising structural priors for discriminative~\citep{kalogeropoulos2024scale, kofinas2024graph, lim2024graph} and generative~\citep{peebles2022learning, schurholt2022hyper} tasks.

 Among the four methods we study, only G.pt and Hyper-Representations incorporate permutation symmetry.
 G.pt applies permutation solely as a data augmentation technique, while Hyper-Representations uses it to construct positive pairs for contrastive learning.
 Here, we evaluate whether these symmetry-based augmentations provide meaningful benefits for generative modeling.